 Not everything was perfect.
 This was an executive room with no Desk.
 A bit of an issue for us as we intended to write after our days out, and one of the initial reasons for going Executive.
 There was also no fridge as advertised and no IPad, which may seem odd but it was advertised so should be present.
 The Carpet also has a few slightly iffy marks on it in places but nothing too untoward.

 Overall it could have been cleaner but compared to some TripAdvisor comments declaring it the “worst”, “dirtiest” and “most disgusting” hotel in the world it was pretty hard to draw parallels?

-The Cleaners came in every day replaced any towels we left for them, replaced the amenities (Shampoo, coffee) striped and made the bed and gave a good clean up.
-We would not normally mention this as, well this is their job, but the reviews on Trip Advisor can be particularly scathing in this regard.
+The Cleaners came in every day replaced any towels we left for them, replaced the amenities (Shampoo, coffee) stripped and made the bed, and gave a good clean up.
+We would not normally mention this as, well, this is their job, but the reviews on Trip Advisor can be particularly scathing in this regard.

 So for the Price, we paid we were very happy with the hotel.
-It is certainly not a 5-star hotel as advertised but it’s great 3-Star or maybe a low 4.
-The negatives were minor and overally we are confident for the price we paid for the dates we needed it was a good call, compared to the competition which were all dive’s or pod hotels.
+It is certainly not a 5-star hotel as advertised but it’s a great 3-Star or maybe a low 4.
+The negatives were minor and overall we are confident for the price we paid for the dates we needed it was a good call, compared to the competition which were all dives or pod hotels.